LorenzoPegorari/GSoC25-report/README.md

 Initially I reverted the hacks done to create a personalized title bar that acted also as a menu bar.
 This hacks caused many portability issues (particularly on macOS), so I simply deleted them and reverted the title bar to it's default Qt look.

 After that, I focused on fixing the background color issues that many widgets had on Linux (particularly the document area buttons), and uniforming how everything looks (borders, margins, paddings, sizes, ...).
-While working on these issues, I completely reworked the `Qy Style Sheet` *arbalest_simple.qss*", making it much more clearer, concise and precise,
+While working on these issues, I completely reworked the `Qy Style Sheet` "*arbalest_simple.qss*", making it much more clearer, concise and precise,

 In the end I added support for changing themes at runtime (without having to reopen the application).